OFFICE OF THE UNITED STATES ATTORNEY

-SPRINGFIELD, Mo. – Matt J. Whitworth, United States Attorney for the Western District of Missouri, announced today that a Clever, Mo., man has pleaded guilty in federal court to his role in a conspiracy to distribute large amounts of methamphetamine in Greene County, Mo., and Christian County, Mo., as well as to his role in a money-laundering conspiracy.
+KANSAS CITY, Mo. – Beth Phillips, United States Attorney for the Western District of Missouri, announced that a former Lee’s Summit, Mo., real estate agent pleaded guilty in federal court today to her role in a $12.6 million mortgage fraud conspiracy that involved 25 upscale residential properties in Lee’s Summit, Mo., and Raymore, Mo.

-Under federal statutes, Clark is subject to a mandatory minimum sentence of 20 years in federal prison without parole, up to a sentence of life in federal prison without parole, plus a fine up to $8 million.
+Under the terms of today’s plea agreement, the government and Clark agree that the sentence imposed will not exceed nine years in federal prison without parole.
 A sentencing hearing will be scheduled after the completion of a presentence investigation by the United States Probation Office.

-This case is being prosecuted by Assistant U.S. Attorney Gary K. Milligan.
-It was investigated by the Drug Enforcement Administration, IRS-Criminal Investigation and U.S. Immigration and Customs Enforcement.
+This case is being prosecuted by Assistant U.S. Attorneys Linda Parker Marshall and Kathleen D. Mahoney.
+It was investigated by the Federal Bureau of Investigation and IRS-Criminal Investigation.